plalev1948/DevOps/Linux/getting-started.md

 `chmod 777 data.txt ` = this would add execute powers to the user and group and write to others

+<h3> Extending Object Usability: </h3>

+By adding a `sticky bit` value to the directory permissions, group members will only be able to delete their own files within the directory, but not files belonging to others.

+* `ls -dl`
+* `sudo chmod +t .` = add the sticky bit using this command and then run once again `ls -dl` command

+Sometimes you might need access to individual directories or files from more than one location.
+A very simple solution is to create a symbolic link to the source file in the location where you need it.
+There's no limit to the number of symlinks you can create, and they behave just like the real thing, because for all intents and purposes they are the real thing.

+* `nano /home/ubuntu/scripts/myscript.sh`
+* `sudo ln -s /home/ubuntu/scripts/myscript.sh` = `ln` will create a link, while `-s` specifies that the link should be symbolic; the first location is the original script and it's location and the second one is where you'd like the symbolic link created

+<h3> Hardening Your Server: </h3>

 </div>
 </body>